 Patrice Cormier Contract Information:

-  Cormier was reassigned to AHL Manitoba on Monday.
+Cormier was sent to AHL Manitoba on Sunday.

-  To instantly reveal our fantasy analysis of every player – including Patrice

-  Cormier – simply subscribe now.
+To instantly reveal our fantasy analysis of every player – including Patrice Cormier – simply subscribe now.

 Age is determined on October 1st of each season.No Yes